Cholera riots: In Great Britain

 The city of Liverpool experienced more riots than elsewhere.
 Between 29 May and 10 June 1832, eight major street riots occurred, with several other minor disturbances.
 The object of the crowd’s anger was the local medical fraternity.
 The public perception was that cholera victims were being removed to the hospital to be killed by doctors in order to use them for anatomical dissection.
 "Bring out the Burkers" was one cry of the Liverpool mobs.
 This issue was of special concern to the Liverpool citizenry because in 1826, thirty-three bodies had been discovered on the Liverpool docks, about to be shipped to Scotland for dissection.
 Two years later a local surgeon, William Gill, was tried and found guilty of running an extensive local grave robbing system to supply corpses for his dissection rooms.

 The widespread cholera rioting in Liverpool was thus as much related to local anatomical issues as it was to the national epidemic.
 The riots ended relatively abruptly, largely in response to an appeal by the Roman Catholic clergy read from church pulpits, and also published in the local press.
 In addition, a respected local doctor, James Collins, published a passionate appeal for calm.
 The Liverpool Cholera Riots of 1832 demonstrate the complex social responses to epidemic disease, as well as the fragile interface between the public and the medical profession.

 In the same year, riots were reported in Exeter as people objected to the burial of cholera-infected bodies in local graveyards.
 Gravediggers were attacked.
 The local authorities had instituted regulations for the disposal of cholera-infected corpses and their clothes and bedding.
 Even the collection of clothing could result in riot or disorder as family and friends argued over the amount of compensation to be paid.

+In Hungary

+In July 1831, a cholera uprising of 40,000 peasants broke out in the territory of Upper Hungary (today's eastern Slovakia) in more than 150 villages and small towns.